Dennis Hopper: Personal life

 In 1994, Rip Torn filed a defamation lawsuit against Hopper over a story Hopper told on The Tonight Show with Jay Leno.
 Hopper claimed that Torn pulled a knife on him during pre-production of the film Easy Rider.
 According to Hopper, Torn was originally cast in the film but was replaced with Jack Nicholson after the incident.
 According to Torn's suit, it was actually Hopper who pulled the knife on him.
 A judge ruled in Torn's favor and Hopper was ordered to pay US$475,000 in damages.
 Hopper then appealed but the judge again ruled in Torn's favor and Hopper was required to pay another US$475,000 in punitive damages.

 According to Newsmeat, Hopper donated US$2,000 to the Republican National Committee in 2004 and an equal amount in 2005.
 Hopper donated $600 to Irish political party Sinn Féin.

-Hopper was honored with the rank of commander of France's National Order of Arts and Letters, at a ceremony in Paris.

 Despite being a Republican, Hopper supported Barack Obama in the 2008 presidential election.
 Hopper confirmed this in an election day appearance on the ABC daytime show The View.
 He said his reason for not voting Republican was the selection of Sarah Palin as the Republican vice presidential candidate.

+In 2008, Hopper was honored with the rank of commander of France's National Order of Arts and Letters, at a ceremony in Paris.